 The next week, another note went up on the mirror.
 This one said, "I will take a 10-minute walk during my morning break AND my afternoon break every day this week."
 Those two walks added up to 20 minutes a day, 5 days a week, and she was delighted to find that they did NOT take any extra time out of her day.

 One of her coworkers, Tara, started walking with Shellie during their breaks.
-"Tara wore a pedometer that kept track of how many steps she took.
+"Tara used a phone app that kept track of how many steps she took.
 She had this contest with herself to see how many steps she could record during a regular work day.
-I wanted one of those gadgets!"
-Shellie said.

-She got herself a pedometer and clipped it on every morning.
+She found a free app and turned it on every morning.
 At work she looked for every opportunity to get up and walk around.
 "I'd walk over to someone's desk instead of e-mailing or phoning them.
 Once in a while I'd walk up the stairs to the second floor just for no reason.
-It was actually fun to check my pedometer and see the numbers."
+It was actually fun to check the numbers."

 Tara, who walked to work every day, came up with an idea: Shellie could drive to Tara's house, park her car, and join Tara in the 10-minute walk to work.
 At the end of the day, they could return together—or on their own if their schedules didn't work out.

 "It meant leaving my house 15 minutes early and getting home 15 minutes later," said Shellie, "but that seemed like something I could fit in, so I tried it for a week and it was great.
 I got more exercise, I built up steps on my app, and I had company."

 She's kept up that schedule for 2 years now, despite the fact that 6 months ago Tara left the company for another job across town.
 "I still park my car at Tara's house," Shellie said.
 "It's become such a habit.
 I honestly don't even think about it.
 In fact, when something comes up and I miss any of my walks, I get a little cranky."